knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 # An example NLP Debate

-Consider the [DEV-MUC3-0325](http://dstl.github.io/muc3/dev/DEV-MUC3-0325.xhtml) report.
+This example is based on the [DEV-MUC3-0325](http://dstl.github.io/muc3/dev/DEV-MUC3-0325.xhtml) report from the [MUC-3 corpus](https://github.com/dstl/muc3).

 A named entity recognition (NER) agent can find mentions of people in text.
-For this example, we cheat by using a [list of MUC-3 person names](http://dstl.github.io/muc3/lists/name-person.txt) and doing some simple dictionary matching.
-We express the results as *locutions*, speakers making claims:
+We start by using a [list of MUC-3 person names](http://dstl.github.io/muc3/lists/name-person.txt) and doing some simple dictionary matching against the report.
+We express each match as a *locution*; a speaker (our simple NER agent) making a claim:

 	NER1: "ROSA CHAVEZ" is a person
 	NER1: "GREGORIO ROSA CHAVEZ" is a person